Aliases for OPN1LW Gene

 GeneCards Summary for OPN1LW Gene

-OPN1LW (Opsin 1 (Cone Pigments), Long-Wave-Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1LW include osteonecrosis and colorblindness, protan.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is OPN1SW.
+OPN1LW (Opsin 1, Long Wave Sensitive) is a Protein Coding gene.
+Diseases associated with OPN1LW include Blue Cone Monochromacy and Colorblindness, Partial, Protan Series.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and photoreceptor activity.
+An important paralog of this gene is OPN1MW.